 Violence and political unrest

-As the number of new confirmed Ebola cases continues to grow, violence and political unrest in the affected areas have further restricted the community’s access to health care.
-Security constraints are hindering the Ebola response, making it difficult to identify new cases, trace contacts, and conduct vital community outreach activities.
-Some health centers have been damaged or temporarily closed.
+Violence and political unrest in the affected areas added additional barriers to accessing health care.
+Security constraints hindered the Ebola response, made it difficult to identify new cases, trace contacts, and conduct vital community outreach activities.
+Some health centers were also damaged or temporarily closed.